East Malvern railway station

-East Malvern railway station is a commuter railway station on the Glen Waverley line, which is part of the Melbourne railway network.
+East Malvern station is a railway station operated by Metro Trains Melbourne on the Glen Waverley line, which is part of the Melbourne rail network.
 It serves the eastern suburb of Malvern East, in Melbourne, Victoria, Australia.
-East Malvern station is a ground level unstaffed station, featuring two side platforms.
+East Malvern station is a ground level staffed premium station, featuring two side platforms.
 It opened on 3 February 1929, with the current station provided in 1975.

 The station was provisionally named Karnak.
 However, during construction, it was renamed to Eastmalvern.

 Initially opened as Eastmalvern, the station was given its current name of East Malvern on 29 February 1972.

 History

 The first section of what later became the Glen Waverley line opened on 3 March 1890, as part of the Outer Circle railway connecting Burnley and Oakleigh stations.
 After the Outer Circle line from Oakleigh to Camberwell was closed on 9 December 1895, trains from Melbourne terminated at Darling.

 East Malvern station opened on 3 February 1929 as a one-stop extension of the Darling line.
 The line was extended from East Malvern to Glen Waverley in the following year.

 Until the 1950s there was a dock platform at the down end of Platform 1, which could accommodate trains of up to three cars.
 However, it was typically used by a single swing-door "dogbox" car, which ran a shuttle service between East Malvern and Glen Waverley, because most off-peak trains terminated at East Malvern.
 Every second or third train to East Malvern connected with the Glen Waverley shuttle.
 The dock platform was abolished in 1954 after the restructuring of services.
 Two years later, the line between East Malvern and Darling was duplicated, with duplication from East Malvern to Mount Waverley occurring in 1964.

 The station was rebuilt in 1975 due to the construction of the adjacent South Eastern Arterial link.

 The new footbridge over the Monash Freeway, December 2009.

 Around that time, parcel facilities were abolished.
 1988 saw the opening of a pedestrian overpass serving both platforms, as well as crossing what had become by then the Monash Freeway.
 As part of the freeway project, the line was rerouted through an artificial tunnel, and a timber trestle bridge crossing a local creek was replaced.
 East Malvern was upgraded to a premium station on 21 August 1995.

 There have been some minor changes in the 21st century, with the footbridge being rebuilt in 2009 to accommodate the widening of the Monash Freeway, and the provision of a Parkiteer secure bike cage next to the entrance of Platform 1 in the 2010s.